WeCanCodeIT/columbus-2017-fall/week7/JPA-getting-started-guide.md

 ## What is Hibernate?
 - Wired together by the Spring framework, Hibernate is used to persist Java objects into Relational Databases
-- It is not easy to get object oriented code...remember == and .equals???...identity and equality???? yeahhhhh to mesh well with Relational Databases...and Relational Databases are going to be very popular in the enterprise world ...[READ MORE...](https://www.packtpub.com/books/content/introduction-hibernate-and-spring-part-1)
+- It is not easy to get object oriented code...remember == and .equals()???...identity and equality???? yeahhhhh to mesh well with Relational Databases...and Relational Databases are going to be very popular in the enterprise world ...[READ MORE...](https://www.packtpub.com/books/content/introduction-hibernate-and-spring-part-1)